 Man kan se mange fascinerende ting fra sin cykel på Hvidovrevej.

 The suburban lifestyle of villa, Volvo og vovse (car, house and dog), is not something to be apologise for – it’s still what many people aspire to.
 Parachuting in some narrow streets won’t alter Hvidovre’s DNA.
 Let’s move on.

-The proposed development area is fairly central geographically speaking, almost as big as Copenhagen’s town hall square, and pretty much empty – never mind space between buildings, here there’s just space, with local attractions elsewhere.
+The proposed development area is fairly central geographically speaking, almost as big as Copenhagen’s town hall square, and pretty much empty – never mind space between buildings, here there’s just space.
 Moreover, communications are poor, with the roads network drawn with a ruler and the proposed town centre sitting inbetween two stations.